Symptoms vary, but the most common are extreme fatigue, fever, sore throat, and swollen lymph nodes.

 Acetaminophen or nonsteroidal anti-inflammatory drugs can relieve fever and pain.

 Infection with the Epstein-Barr virus (EBV) is very common.
-EBV is a type of herpesvirus called herpesvirus 4.
+EBV is a type of herpesvirus Overview of Herpesvirus Infections Some common viral infections are caused by herpesviruses.
+Eight different herpesviruses infect people: Three herpesviruses— herpes simplex virus type 1, herpes simplex virus type 2, and varicella-zoster... read more called herpesvirus 4.
 In the United States, about 50% of all children 5 years of age and nearly 95% of adults have had an EBV infection.

 Most EBV infections cause no symptoms.
 Infectious mononucleosis typically develops in adolescents and young adults who are infected with EBV.
-Infectious mononucleosis is named for the large numbers of white blood cells (mononuclear cells) in the bloodstream.
+Infectious mononucleosis is named for the large numbers of a certain type of white blood cell (mononuclear cells) in the bloodstream.
 Adolescents and young adults usually catch infectious mononucleosis by kissing someone infected with EBV.

 After the initial infection, EBV, like other herpesviruses, remains in the body, mainly in white blood cells, for life.
 Infected people shed the virus periodically in their saliva.
 They can infect others during shedding, which causes no symptoms.

-Rarely, EBV contributes to the development of several types of cancer, such as Burkitt lymphoma and certain cancers of the nose and throat (nasopharyngeal cancer).
+Rarely, EBV contributes to the development of several types of cancer, such as Burkitt lymphoma Burkitt Lymphoma Burkitt lymphoma is a very fast-growing non-Hodgkin lymphoma, a cancer of white blood cells that originates from B cells (B lymphocytes).
+Lymphomas (see also Overview of Lymphoma) are cancers... read more and certain cancers of the nose and throat (nasopharyngeal cancer Nasopharyngeal Cancer Nasopharyngeal cancers are cancers originating at the back of the nasal passage, from above the soft palate to the upper part of the throat.
+People often develop lumps in their neck or may have... read more ).
 It is thought that specific viral genes alter the growth cycle of infected cells and cause them to become cancerous.
-EBV does not cause chronic fatigue syndrome, as was once suspected.
+EBV does not cause chronic fatigue syndrome Chronic Fatigue Syndrome , as was once suspected.

 In most children younger than 5 years, the infection causes no symptoms.
 In adolescents and adults, it may or may not cause infectious mononucleosis.